 Online poker sites are also targets for betting bots.
 Using numerous fake accounts, a player can dominate a table and decide the outcome of a game.
 Botted players play multiple hands sometimes in the same game and use advanced techniques to increase rewards and overpower a game.
 Most online gambling sites have ways to detect account bots, but cyber-criminals have sophisticated methods to bypass and evade detection algorithms.

-Account takeover is a common occurrence in the botting world, especially with phishing.
-Cyber-criminals use phishing to trick players into divulging their credentials, or they buy credentials on the darknet.
+Account takeover is common in the botting world, especially with phishing.
+Cyber-criminals use phishing to trick players into divulging their credentials, or they buy certificates on the darknet.
 They can then take over player accounts and use bots on stolen gambling accounts.

 The impact of betting bots on the gaming and gambling industry

-Using betting bots to automatically place bets is a popular way for players to increase their chances of winning, but for organized cyber-criminals, automating multiple accounts to place bets is much more lucrative.
+Using betting bots to place bets automatically is a popular way for players to increase their chances of winning.
+However, automating multiple accounts to place bets is much more lucrative for organized cyber-criminals.
 In poorly monitored gaming platforms, there may be only one human user and several bots at the playing table.
 If players pick up on the automated activity, they might leave for a competitor site, resulting in a player loss for the gaming organization.

-GVC Holdings' PartyPoker fraud team successfully identified and disabled 277 accounts involved in the misuse of automated software within a three-month period, returning over $735K to its rightful owners.
+GVC Holdings' PartyPoker fraud team successfully identified and disabled 277 accounts involved in the misuse of automated software within three months, returning over $735K to its rightful owners.

 Cybercriminals use bots to create multiple accounts quickly and easily.
-With scripts, a nefarious player could create a thousand accounts to set up for arbitrage and automated betting.
+With scripts, an infamous player could make a thousand accounts to set up for arbitrage and automated betting.

 Promo abuse is another form of income for cyber-criminals that requires no betting.
-Using automated account creation, cyber-criminals take advantage of discounts or initial betting bonuses on new accounts.
-If a gambling site has referral bonuses, cyber-criminals use them across their accounts, which could bank them thousands of dollars in promo awards.
+Cybercriminals use automated account creations to take advantage of discounts or initial betting bonuses on new accounts.
+If a gambling site has referral bonuses, cyber criminals use them across their accounts, which could bank them thousands of dollars in promo awards.

 How to protect your business with Fingerprint

-One effective solution for minimizing the impact of betting bots and reducing the cost of fake accounts is to implement bot detection.
-This type of solution can prevent account takeover and multi-accounting, protecting customers' money and avoiding potential financial abuse.
+Implementing bot detection is one effective solution for minimizing the impact of betting bots and reducing the cost of fake accounts.
+This solution can prevent account takeover and multi-accounting, protecting customers' money and avoiding potential financial abuse.
 It is essential for betting sites to commit to this kind of activity to maintain trust in their services.

-Fingerprint's bot detection solution is of the highest caliber, designed to keep digital gambling and gaming businesses safe.
+Fingerprint bot detection is available as part of our Smart Signals suite in our device intelligence platform to keep digital gambling and gaming businesses safe.
 Our bot detection solution leverages advanced technology to determine between a legitimate user and a computer-generated bot reliably.

 Bot visitors are labeled "Good" if they are a search engine or friendly crawler, "Bad" if it is an automated tool or virtual machine, and "Not Detected" for those not considered bots.
 With our detection system, betting businesses can strengthen security protocols against unwanted scripts and suspicious betting activity.
-Fingerprint ensures that betting schemes are not used to manipulate or otherwise disrupt the experiences of genuine customers.
+Fingerprint ensures that betting schemes do not manipulate or otherwise disrupt the experiences of genuine customers.

 Learn more about how Fingerprint can help reduce betting bots on your site.